 + PRO: Sights and activities offered throughout the city

 Expats looking to spend their days outdoors will be spoilt for choice.
 There are many recreational and water parks around the city, which are not just for the kids.
-For the culture vultures, there are numerous historical and cultural places to visit in and around the city.
-The vibrant local art scene is a representation of the upscale and cosmopolitan lifestyle spread throughout the city.
+The city is also home to numerous historical and cultural sites for expats to explore.
+The vibrant local art scene is a representation of the upscale and cosmopolitan lifestyle spread throughout Ho Chi Minh city.

-With some 5 million residents, the city does suffer from noise and air pollution.
-Expats will see some Vietnamese people wearing face masks as a prevention of irritation from pollen and pollution.
+With some 5 million residents, Ho Chi Minh city does suffer from a significant amount of noise and air pollution.
+Expats will see some Vietnamese people wearing face masks to prevent irritation from pollen and pollution.